Trapanese Pesto: how to easily prepare it at home!

 To adjust and balance the flavors.

-Here's how to make your own Trapanese pesto at home in a few easy steps.
+Here’s how to create your pesto alla trapanese at home in a few simple steps using fresh ingredients, following a traditional recipe.

 1. Prepare the Ingredients